Controllability

-Controllability is an important property of a control system, and the controllability property plays a crucial role in many control problems, such as stabilization of unstable systems by feedback, or optimal control.
+Controllability is an important property of a control system and plays a crucial role in many regulation problems, such as the stabilization of unstable systems using feedback, tracking problems, obtaining optimal control strategies, or, simply prescribing an input that has a desired effect on the state.

-Controllability and observability are dual aspects of the same problem.
+Controllability and observability are dual notions.
+Controllability pertains to regulating the state by a choice of a suitable input, while observability pertains to being able to know the state by observing the output (assuming that the input is also being observed).

-Roughly, the concept of controllability denotes the ability to move a system around in its entire configuration space using only certain admissible manipulations.
-The exact definition varies slightly within the framework or the type of models applied.
+Broadly speaking, the concept of controllability relates to the ability to steer a system around in its configuration space using only certain admissible manipulations.
+The exact definition varies depending on the framework or the type of models dealt with.

-The following are examples of variations of controllability notions which have been introduced in the systems and control literature:
+The following are examples of variants of notions of controllability that have been introduced in the systems and control literature: